Skip to content

 # Wrap a slow endpoint in an InferenceCache

-endpoint = Endpoint("smiles-to-3d-descriptors-v1")
+endpoint = Endpoint("smiles-to-3d-fast-v1")

 cached_endpoint = InferenceCache(endpoint, cache_key_column="smiles")